-Important note: If the provider bills less than the amount calculated using the out-of-network plan rate described above, the recognized charge is what the provider bills.
+See Special terms used below, for a description of what the recognized charge is based on.
+If the provider bills less than the amount calculated using a method above, the recognized charge is what the provider bills.

 In the event you receive a balance bill from a provider for your out-of-network service, Patient Advocacy Services may be available to assist you in certain circumstances.
 If Patient Advocacy Services are available for your claim, additional information will be provided to you.